Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Image CDN for images and core static files, like CSS and JavaScript, served from our servers, not yours, which saves you money and bandwidth.
 * Unlimited, high speed, ad free video hosting keeps the focus on your content, not on ads or recommendations that lead people off site.
 * Custom site search is incredibly powerful and customizable.
 Helps your visitors instantly find the right content so they read and buy more.
 Works great with WooCommerce / eCommerce sites to help filter products so customers get what they want on your site faster.
-* Recommended to use with WP Super Cache for ultimate WordPress site speed.
+* Recommended to use with [Jetpack Boost](https://wordpress.org/plugins/jetpack-boost/) for ultimate WordPress site speed.

 = POWERFUL TOOLS FOR GROWTH =
 Create and customize your WordPress site, optimize it for visitors and revenue, and enjoy watching your stats tick up.
 Build it, share it, and watch it grow.